MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-enhance-your-models-in-5-minutes-with-the-hugging-face-kernel-hub-6d932b.md

 ) tensors on the GPU. activation_kernels.gelu_fast(y, x) : We call the specific optimized function (gelu_fast
 ) provided by the loaded kernel module.- Verification: We check the output.
 This simple example shows how easily you can fetch and execute highly optimized code.
-Now let&#39;s look at a more practical integration using RMS Normalization.
+Now let's look at a more practical integration using RMS Normalization.
 3. Add a Kernel to a Simple Model
-Let&#39;s integrate an optimized RMS Normalization kernel into a basic model.
-We&#39;ll use the LlamaRMSNorm implementation provided in the kernels-community/triton-layer-norm repository (note: this repo contains various normalization kernels) and compare it against a baseline PyTorch implementation of RMSNorm.
+Let's integrate an optimized RMS Normalization kernel into a basic model.
+We'll use the LlamaRMSNorm implementation provided in the kernels-community/triton-layer-norm repository (note: this repo contains various normalization kernels) and compare it against a baseline PyTorch implementation of RMSNorm.
 First, define a simple RMSNorm module in PyTorch and a baseline model using it:
 File: rmsnorm_baseline.py
 # /// script
 # dependencies = [
-# &quot;numpy&quot;,
+# "numpy",
-# &quot;torch&quot;,
+# "torch",
-# &quot;kernels&quot;,
+# "kernels",
 # ]
 # ///
 import torch
 import torch.nn as nn
-DEVICE = &quot;cuda&quot;
+DEVICE = "cuda"
 DTYPE = torch.float16 # Use float16 for better kernel performance potential
 # Simple PyTorch implementation of RMSNorm for baseline comparison
 class RMSNorm(nn.Module):